 Les Bagley worked as a projectionist for Feldts’ Theatres, including the Tors Drive-In.

-Steve met him when they both worked for the local radio station.
+Steve met him when they both worked as announcers for the local radio station.
 It wasn’t long before Steve convinced Les to resume his projectionist duties at the Tors and he worked for us for many years.

 It was great to have that continuity and connection to the past.
 And through local treasures Harry and Les, we learned a lot about the history of Charters Towers and its’ theatres.

 Over the years we’ve employed descendants of former cinema pioneers and staff here.
 All of our staff, patrons, supporters and friends are now part of the Tors Drive-In’s story.

 We’ve hosted many private functions in the past few decades, including birthday parties and intimate proposal nights!
 Plus there’s regular theme nights, such as Halloween and retro movie nights.
 The Tors’ has hosted many clubs and group social nights and takes pride in supporting our community.

 We were especially thrilled to first bring the Sydney Travelling Film Festival (STFF) to town in 2011 and then 2012.
-We had already screened a lot of arthouse and foreign films, but the festival really showcased different types of movies from around the globe.
+We had already screened many arthouse and foreign films, but the festival really showcased different types of movies from around the globe.
 It gave locals the opportunity to experience a film festival in their own backyard in a unique way.
 These are the only years that the STFF has ever been to a drive-in theatre!
 We look forward to bringing more of these types of events to town if possible.

 In 2016 we celebrated 50 years of big screen movies at the Tors.
 We were fortunate that the award winning filmmaker April Wright flew over from the U.S. as our special guest.
 She has made excellent documentaries about this industry including Going Attractions: The Definitive Story of the American Drive-in Movie.

 The Tors Drive-In has a rich history that has touched many lives from near and far.
 It’s our sincerest hope that it continues to evolve, grow and show movies under the stars to future generations.